How to Become an Internal Controls Manager and Analyst

 • Ethical judgement: Ethical decision-making is paramount as custodians of an organisation’s integrity.

-• Leadership skills: The internal controls manager will be in charge of a team; thus, leadership is essential for the team to work.
+• Leadership skills: The internal controls manager will be responsible for leading a team; therefore, leadership is essential for the team to function effectively.

 Photo by Jason Goodman on Unsplash